MicrosoftDocs/intelligent-asset-manager/Intelligent-asset/Quickstarts/SAM-Partners/Quickstart.md

 | Step 1         | **Creating a CIDC Using Universal Inventory**       | [https://aka.ms/IAMSession3](https://aka.ms/IAMSession3)  |
 | Steps 2 and 3  |**End-to-end Engagement using the IAM Platform**     | [https://aka.ms/IAMSession4](https://aka.ms/IAMSession4)  |

-## 1.3 Intelligent Asset Manager 2018 Workflow Overview
+## IAM Workflow Overview

-Here are the high-level Partner steps that make up IAM 2018 end-to-end Engagement com.
+Here are the high-level Partner steps that make up IAM end-to-end Engagement.

 1. Determine whether the Engagement will require an Effective Licensing Position (ELP) document.
 If yes, will it be created using Microsoft’s Centralized ELP Service or self-created.
 1. Provide a copy of the signed Letter of Engagement to the Microsoft SAM Engagement Manager.